lunarphp/lunar/docs/core/upgrading.md

 Lunar currently provides bug fixes and security updates for only the latest minor release, e.g. `0.8`.

+## 1.0.0-alpha.34

+### Medium Impact

+#### Stripe Addon

+The Stripe driver will now check whether an order has a value for `placed_at` against an order and if so, no further processing will take place.

+Additionally, the logic in the webhook has been moved to the job queue, which is dispatched with a delay of 20 seconds, this is to allow storefronts to manually process a payment intent, in addition to the webhook, without having to worry about overlap.

+The Stripe webhook ENV entry has been changed from `STRIPE_WEBHOOK_PAYMENT_INTENT` to `LUNAR_STRIPE_WEBHOOK_SECRET`

 ## 1.0.0-alpha.32

 ### High Impact